cpowell720/thenewsprint.co/_posts/2015-02-15-the-sunday-edition.markdown

 I was playing around with the Olympus iOS app and used the live view to snap this photo.
 It was a neat experiment.

 Happy Sunday.

----

-[^1]: Or traitor, depending on how you look at the historical situation.